scottbez1/splitflap/README.md

 | Firmware | *Stable* | |
 | Control Software Example | *Stable* | Example python code for driving the display is in the [software](software) directory|

-:bulb: The *Chainlink* driver system (more on this [below](#chainlink-electronics)), is expandable for larger displays (tested with over 100 modules) using a single ESP32 for the controller.

 Here's a video of a large 108-module display powered by 18 Chainlink Driver boards and a Chainlink Base:

 [![Video: animations on 108-module display](https://raw.githubusercontent.com/wiki/scottbez1/splitflap/images/animationsThumb.gif)](https://youtu.be/g9EPabcxBsM)